• Free shipping on all orders

 Royal Canin Veterinary Diet Gastrointestinal High Fiber Dry Dog Food

 If you’re looking for high-fiber dog food, this blend from Royal Canin is loaded with it.
-At a minimum, this food contains 8.5% fiber with a maximum of 12.5%.
-Granted, this food is quite expensive, but it’s a great way to ensure your dog is always getting plenty of fiber.
+It contains 8.5% fiber at a minimum, with a maximum of 12.5%.
+Royal Canin is expensive, but it will ensure your dog always gets plenty of fiber.

 Divider 4